DanielEWeeks/Daniel_E_Weeks/NOTES.md

 After these adjustments, then changing the ORCiD link only requires you adjust the 'orcid' line in _data/pi.yml:

 orcid: https://orcid.org/0000-0001-9410-7228

+**Customizing favicon.ico**

+I put my own favicon.ico in the root directory - this is the little icon that appears in the upper right of the web page.

+Pitt has University of Pittsburgh favicon.ico files, but we are only permitted to use them on web sites that end in *.pitt.edu.

 # Step 3: Turn on the GitHub Action